The tabs above for APA, MLA and Chicago/Turabian provide formatting examples for the most common types of print and electronic sources of information.

 Styles of Documentation

-Reports of research and its findings are not considered valid and legitimate unless the researcher documents the resources and methods used to conduct that research.
+Research findings are not considered valid and legitimate unless the researcher documents the resources and methods used to conduct that research.
 For a scientist, this entails a detailed account of materials and methods used in the lab or the field.
 For the social scientist, it may mean including copies of surveys, questionnaires, observations, or other methods used to gather information.
-For any researcher using verbal or graphic materials, regardless of the medium--print, Internet, film, photographic, microfiche, etc., it means indicating exactly what materials were used and what information came from which source.
+For any researcher using verbal or graphic materials, regardless of the medium—print, Internet, film, photographic, microfiche, etc...—it means indicating exactly what sources were used and where each piece of information came from.

-The purpose of this documentation is to allow other persons interested in the subject of the research to verify information or to carry the inquiry further.
-Accurately and completely documenting the sources of information used in a research report or essay is therefore essential to the scholarly conversation that is the whole purpose of research.
+The purpose of documenting your sources is so people interested in the subject of the research can verify information or refer to it for additional information or research.
+Accurately and completely documenting all sources of information used is therefore essential to the scholarly conversation — and foundational to research.